 The mid to late ‘80s are a treasure trove of cool things to collect, with ’80s action figures highly rated and prized by collectors.
 Many adults still vividly remember playing with their action figures as kids.
 And since they finally have the money to fulfill their childhood dreams, they passionately collect Thundercats and He-Man action figures to rekindle their memories and reconnect with simpler times.

 For those who collect cars (arguably one of the most expensive things to collect), we salute you in the most envious of ways.
 And for the rest of us, there is a more affordable hobby to get started in: miniature cars.
-From Hot Wheels to Matchbox, there are thousands of collectable toy cars that are yours for the taking!
+From Hot Wheels to Matchbox, there are thousands of collectible toy cars that are yours for the taking!
 Also, if you’re lucky enough to have a miniature car collection gathering dust in your attic, be sure to check its value because there may be a little model car in your home that could make you a lot of money.

 As Jane Austen would put it, it is a truth universally acknowledged that a book nerd in possession of a large number of books must be in want of even more bookmarks.
 In fact, bookmarks are one of the best bookish paraphernalia and cool things to collect because they’re relatively inexpensive, and, unlike some collectibles, they are meant to be used.
-By the way, during the Victorian era, it became fashionable to give bookmarks as gifts, and they still make great gifts for bookworms today.
+During the Victorian era, it became fashionable to give bookmarks as gifts, and they still make great gifts for bookworms today.

 First Editions and Rare Books

 Collecting original first-editions and rare books is for those with plenty of space and funding.
 Also, since forgers can achieve the look and smell of an old book or fake an autograph, it requires extensive knowledge and experience.
 Eccentric?
 Yes.
 Boring?
 Absolutely not.
 Remember Dean Corso (Johnny Depp) from The Ninth Gate by Roman Polanski?
 He was a rare book dealer hired by a wealthy collector to find a book said to be able to summon the Devil.
-One can only wonder what mysteries await you in your local second-hand bookstore.
+One can only wonder what mysteries await you in your local second-hand bookstore!

 Those bored with trading cards or fountain pens turn to vintage candy wrappers — and often manage to amass a pretty sweet collection.
-Yes, die-hard candy packaging collectors never outgrow their childhood candy fixations, and obsessively collect bright plastic and paper wrappers that most would consider trash, from silky Snickers to Sour Patch Kids to Wonka Sweetarts.
+Yes, die-hard candy packaging collectors never outgrow their childhood candy fixations and obsessively collect bright plastic and paper wrappers that most would consider trash, from silky Snickers to Sour Patch Kids to Wonka Sweetarts.

 Dried Flowers and Plants